-Switching bank accounts is easier than ever, as your new bank will do all the work for you.
+Switching bank accounts is easier than ever, because your new bank will do all the work for you.
 Use a price comparison website to compare current accounts or contact the banks directly to see what they can offer you.
-MoneyHelper has more information (0800 138 7777, moneyhelper.org.uk).
+MoneyHelper has more information (0800 138 7777, moneyhelper.org.uk/ en/everyday-money/banking).